munmo/A2-frameworks/README.md

 ## Angular architecture:

 Components deal with the functionality, and it interacts with a service to handle HTTP requests.
 There are also models that represent users, groups, login, registration, and pending interests and so on.
 Also, the routes define how users navigate between different parts of the chat web-app application.
-On the client side, local storage is employed to retain user-specific data, such as determining the user's role to enable particular functionalities.
-In this part of the assignment, the data was stored in MongoDB and services were used.
+On the client side, local storage is employed as well as MongoDB to retain user-specific data, such as determining the user's role to enable particular functionalities.
+Moreover, in this part of the assignment, services are partially implemented appropriately, such as user data and socket.
+However, for image uploads and auth services, it could not be implemented successfully.

 ## Node architecture: